-My passion to make God supreme in preaching both in my own and in everybody I can influence took a tremendous leap forward several years ago when I read in a journal that you may have heard of called "First Things," a journal of political and religious comments.
-This quotation from a scientist, a specialist in general relativity theory named Charles Meisner about the attitude of Albert Einstein toward organized religion and preaching 50 years ago.
-Albert's Einstein died in 1955, here's the quote.
-"I do see the design of the universe has essentially a religious question that is one should have some kind of respect and awe for the whole business.
+My passion to make God supreme in preaching both in my own and in everybody I can influence took a tremendous leap forward several years ago when I read in a journal that you may have heard of called First Things, a journal of political and religious comments.
+This quotation from a scientist, a specialist in general relativity theory named Charles Meisner about the attitude of Albert Einstein toward organized religion and preaching fifty years ago.
+Albert Einstein, who died in 1955, said,

+I do see the design of the universe has essentially a religious question that is one should have some kind of respect and awe for the whole business.
 It’s very magnificent and shouldn’t be taken for granted.
 In fact, I believe that is why Einstein had so little use for organized religion although he strikes me as a basically very religious man.
 He must have looked at what their preachers said about God and felt that they were blaspheming.
 He had seen much more Majesty than they had ever imagined and they were just not talking about the real thing.
-My guess is that he simply felt that religions he had run across did not have a proper respect for the author of the universe..."
+My guess is that he simply felt that religions he had run across did not have a proper respect for the author of the universe.

-I was so cut and reading that, that I pledge to God to redouble my efforts not ever to have anybody be able to say that about me.
+I was so cut at reading that, that I pledge to God to redouble my efforts not ever to have anybody be able to say that about me.
 And I want to so speak tonight as to the cut preachers and inspiring preachers and those who form search committees in call of preachers so as to want never to have that said of us.

 For those who are stunned by the indescribable magnitude of the universe, not to mention the infinitely greater author of the universe.
-A steady diet of psychological soothing and practical how-to’s and relational therapy gets very thin and somehow seemed very inauthentic and gives the impression are we talking about the real thing.
+A steady diet of psychological soothing and practical how-to’s and relational therapy gets very thin and somehow seemed very inauthentic and gives the impression we are talking about the real thing.

 Well everybody here remembers perhaps from high school physics that light travels at about 5.87 trillion miles a year.
 We all know that right?
 And you may also remember that the galaxy of which our planet, solar system is apart, Milky Way, is about 100,000 light-years across, that’s about 587,000 trillion miles.

-And certainly there would be a constant talking about this God and certainly the manifold greatness and glory of such a God would be ever present in the life of his people and they would be stunned by the limitless things they could say about his magnificence.
+And certainly there would be a constant talking about this God and certainly, the manifold greatness and glory of such a God would be ever present in the life of his people and they would be stunned by the limitless things they could say about his magnificence.

 Now ponder that for a moment.
 Not only did he create them, but he knows their number and he knows their name.
 Every star in the universe has a name.
 Do you ever ask why that is?
 005986738 or maybe Jim or John or Sally.
 I think the reason they have names is so that he can call them and tell them what to do.
-That’s why their names.
+That’s why they have names.
 They obey him, the whims and the ways and the star obey him.
-The stars in their courses obediently, obediently shine.
+The stars in their courses obediently shine.

-Einstein felt some of this and his response was the preachers I just not talking about the real thing.
+Einstein felt some of this and his response was the preachers are just not talking about the real thing.
 If God exists, the God of the Bible, then what’s wrong with our preaching?
 Let’s put it positively, surely then the theme, the spirit, the atmosphere of our preaching should be the majesty and the glory and the supremacy of God and everything else that we talk about should be brought into relationship to this and it should be the passion of our preaching and our lives.

 Now what I want to do tonight is to pose two questions about this.
 One is to ask why this is so.
 Why should the supremacy of God be the passion of our preaching?
 And secondly, how shall we then preach?
 Question number one then, why should be supremacy of God be the passion and the theme of our preaching?

-What is supreme to God ultimately is God?
+What is supreme to God ultimately is God.
 And if God is supreme in his own affections and in his own planning and in his own world and in his own word, then surely God should be supreme in our sermon planning and in our annunciation of his word.